MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 Accurate price predictions for flat rents and house buys in Würzburg are crucial.
 They enable informed decision making, aid budget planning, support market analysis, ensure fair transactions, and reduce information asymmetry.
 Price predictions play a crucial role in facilitating well-informed choices and efficient transactions in Würzburg's real estate market.

 To develop an ML system to enable this, we followed a structured process.
-First, we scraped our own dataset by utilizing web scraping techniques.
-The details of the data extraction process can be found under the [data extraction](#data-extraction) section.
+First a dataset was gathered  [data extraction & preprocessing](#data-extraction--preprocessing) section.
 Next, we conducted [exploratory data analysis](#exploratory-data-analysis) and performed [feature engineering](#feature-engineering) to prepare the dataset for modeling.
-We then proceeded to train and compare different models using the dataset.
-The [training](#model-training-and-evaluation) procemodel comparisons were documented and tracked using MLFlow.
+We then proceeded to train and compare different models and settings.
+The  comparisons were documented and tracked using MLFlow (see [here](#modelling)).
 Once we selected the best model, we deployed it to the cloud for scalability and accessibility.
 The deployment process is described under [Architecture & Model Deployment](#architecture-and-model-deployment).
 Finally, we developed a [frontend](#frontend-application) application to provide an intuitive user interface for interacting with the ML system.

 ## Data Extraction & Preprocessing